polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     Install-Module -Name AzureRM.BootStrapper
     ```

-15. From the Administrator: Windows PowerShell ISE window, install and import the API Version Profile required by Azure Stack into the current PowerShell session by running the following:
+15. From the Administrator: Windows PowerShell ISE window, install and import the API Version Profile required by Azure Stack Hub into the current PowerShell session by running the following:

     ```powershell
     Use-AzureRmProfile -Profile 2019-03-01-hybrid -Force
     ```

-16. From the Administrator: Windows PowerShell ISE window, install and import the API Version Profile required by Azure Stack into the current PowerShell session by running the following:
+16. From the Administrator: Windows PowerShell ISE window, install and import the API Version Profile required by Azure Stack Hub into the current PowerShell session by running the following:

     ```powershell
     Use-AzureRmProfile -Profile 2019-03-01-hybrid -Force
     Install-Module -Name AzureStack -RequiredVersion 1.7.2
     ```

-17. From the Administrator: Windows PowerShell ISE window, download the Azure Stack Tools by running the following:
+17. From the Administrator: Windows PowerShell ISE window, download the Azure Stack Hub Tools by running the following:

     ```powershell
     Set-Location -Path '\'